Gyula (Jules) Cseszkó

 Gyula Cseszkó (Jules) kindly agreed to conduct our August concert because of our good friend, Mark Shiell’s shoulder problems.

-Jules studied in Melbourne with the Late Professor John Hopkins, along with Raymond Yong, Mario Doberning and Mark.
+Jules studied in Melbourne with the Late Professor John Hopkins, along with Raymond Yong, Mario Doberning and Mark Shiell.
 Jules also spent 18 months doing further research under John for his thesis.

 Jules has a lot of conducting experience.
-He is the founding conductor of the Melbourne University Biomedical Students’ Orchestra which played its first concert just a couple of weeks ago performing Shostakovich’s Festive Overture, Sibelius’ Violin Concerto and Beethoven’s Seventh Symphony.
+He is the founding conductor of the Melbourne University Biomedical Students’ Orchestra which played its first concert in 2017, performing Shostakovich’s Festive Overture, Sibelius’ Violin Concerto and Beethoven’s Seventh Symphony.

 He has also conducted the Dandenong Ranges Orchestra, the Hawthron Orchestra’s 20th Anniversary Concert covering Copland’s Common Man Fanfare, Beethoven’s Emperor Concerto among other pieces.